Febin43/Febin-Portfolio.github.io/README.md

-#  Data Analyst - Project Portfolio
+#  Febin - Data Analyst Project Portfolio
 ## About me
  Hi, I'm Febin.
 I'm a self-taught learner with a strong interest in data analysis and problem solving.
 Over the past three years, I’ve been learning data science through online courses and working on real projects to build my skills.
 I enjoy exploring data, finding useful insights, and making sense of complex information in a simple way.
 I'm focused on improving every day by practicing, building projects, and learning new tools.
 My goal is to work on meaningful data problems and keep growing as a data analyst.